inform-us/requirements_specifications/informus/rules/Airway Plan.md

-# Airway Plan Rules
+# Airway Plan
-Rules for the Airway Plan Metric *(This is just a draft - with lots of questions!)*
+Rules for the completed Airway Plan Metric

 ## EPIC
-Airway plan is completed in 'ICU Navigators' tab [doctors' log in view] and are displayed in 'Airway and Turning Plan' Tab.
+Airway plan is completed in 'ICU Navigators' tab [doctors' log in view] and are displayed in 'Airway and Turning Plan' Tab, as well as being accessed through the 'Airway ALert' tab on the left hadn side bar in EPIC

-The medical team should complete the airway plan at least once during the patient's admission to critical care.
+The medical team should complete the airway plan on admission, after airway instrumnetation or change of status (e.g intubation, bronchoscopy , percutaneous tracheostomy, SL&T review etc) as well a a weekly review therafter.
 If there are changes to the patient's airway status, then the airway plan should be updated.

 ICU Airway Plan is a binary metric (an airway plan is either completed or not completed).

-Inforum_us will display if the airway plan has been documented once during the patients admission.
+Inforum_us will display if the airway plan has been documented during the patients admission.

 ## EPIC Flowsheets